bit-dna/bitdnablog/_posts/2019-02-01-education.md

 <strong>During the Connect Call</strong>

-1. “You’re asking the right person.
+<h3>1.
+“You’re asking the right person.
 But before we discuss discounting, let’s figure out what you’re looking for in an offering.
-That will allow me to give you a far more accurate estimate."
+That will allow me to give you a far more accurate estimate."</h3>

 If the price of your product or service largely depends on the individual prospect’s needs, goals, and situation, it’s too early to discuss discounts.
 Without knowing the final value of the deal, you can’t determine a rate that will both satisfy them and keep you in business.